 What to Look for in a Spa Pool or Hot Tub: Our best tips

-For many people, a spa pool or hot tub on your property screams luxury.
+For many people, a spa or hot tub on your property screams luxury.
 And it is!
-But that doesn’t mean that it can’t be an affordable and practical addition to your home, whether you are planning to use it to entertain friends or just for yourself after a stressful day at work.
+But that doesn’t mean that it can’t be an affordable and practical addition to your home, whether you are planning to use it to entertain friends or just for yourself after a hard day at work.

-Like with any major home upgrade, it’s important to do your research first before plunging into this big project.
+Like with any major home upgrade, it’s important to do your research first before plunging into a big project.
 So how do you choose the best spa pool or hot tub for your property?
 We are answering all your questions with our tips below.

 Layout and seating capacity

 The right seating capacity and layout will differ from person to person.
 What may feel right for one family, may not be right for another.
 The only way to find the best seat configuration and moulding for you is to test the options out.